Additional support for readjustment based on loss of turnover in Sweden - application is open

 - The company needs to have had a turnover of at least SEK 250,000 during the past financial year

-- As well as a loss of turnover of at least 30 percent in March and April 2020 compared to the same period in 2019.
+- As well as a loss of turnover of at least 30 percent in March and April 2020 compared to the same period in 2019, caused by the spread of covid-19.

 - The company shall hold F-tax and conduct business activities in Sweden.